Wondering which are the most popular dog breeds in the world? This list of the 50 most popular dog breeds is one of the most comprehensive out there.

 Mariah Carey, Bill Gates, Geri Halliwell, Beyonce, Queen Elizabeth II, Nicole Richie, Jerry Lewis, Ashley Benson, Sharon Osbourne, Christopher Walken

-The bulldog knows its own mind and makes its own decisions!
+Also one of the more popular dog breeds, the bulldog knows its own mind and makes its own decisions!
 He’ll obey your commands – if he wants to.
 This home-loving breed will happily sleep all day.
 He’s a good family pet though – loving and loyal.

 The bulldog is slow to pick up new commands – or, maybe, he just chooses to ignore them?
 Either way, training him can take a while and he won’t usually reach levels of obedience achieved by other breeds.